tripLr/fedora-scripts-build/README.md

 # fedora-scripts-build
+# Fedora server build environment for Android Oreo LineageOS

-# i was successful inmy first commit from my server to this repo. sweet 11-24-18 so cool
+I was successful in my first commit from my server to this repo. sweet 11-24-18 so cool

 scripts to setup and build android LineageOS using fedora server